-These three squares are very close to one another, just a hundred steps away.
-The elegant pedestrian street, Rua Augusta, extends from Figueira Square, going through the Triumphal Arch, into Commerce Square.
-You mustn’t forget the two joined streets that cross the Rua Augusta: the Rua Aurea and the Rua da Prata, two authentic streets in Lisbon.
+These three squares are very close to one another, barely one hundred steps away.
+The elegant pedestrian street, Rua Augusta, extends from Figueira Square, through Rua Augusta Arch until it reaches Praça do Comércio (Commerce Square).
+If you still have time, we suggest exploring Rua Aurea and Rua da Prata, two authentic streets in Lisbon.

-The neighborhood of Belém is the most spectacular in Lisbon, holding the two jewels of the city: the Hieronymites Monastery, with its can’t-miss visit to the Church and Cloister and Belém Tower, monuments which alone justify a trip to Lisbon.
+Belém is the most fabulous parish in Lisbon, as it houses two of the city’s most impressive landmarks: the Jerónimos Monastery, with its can’t miss visit to its Church and Cloister and Belém Tower, a fortified tower at the mouth of Tagus River.
 The advantage of visiting Belém on a Sunday morning is that many of its attractions are free.

-You can get to Belém from Commerce Square with the 15 tram.
+You can get to Belém from Praça do Comércio with the tram nº 15.